 An app can launch from within an existing EHR or Patient Portal session; this is known as an EHR launch.
 Alternatively, it can launch as a standalone app.

 In an EHR launch, an opaque handle to the EHR context is passed along to the app as part of the launch URL.
-The app later will include this context handle as a request parameter when it requests authorization to access resources.
+The app later will include this handle as a request parameter when it requests authorization to access resources.
+The server will provide the application with information on the context based on this handle.
 Note that the complete URLs of all apps approved for use by users of this EHR will have been registered with the EHR authorization server.

-Alternatively, in a standalone launch, when the app launches from outside an EHR session, the app can request context from the EHR authorization server during the authorization process described below.
+In a standalone launch, when the app launches from outside an EHR session, the app can request context from the EHR authorization server.
+The context will then be determined during the authorization process as described below.

-Once an app receives a launch request, it requests authorization to access a FHIR resource by causing the browser to navigate to the EHR’s authorization endpoint.
+Once an app receives a launch request, it requests authorization to access FHIR resources by instructing the browser to navigate to the EHR’s authorization endpoint.
 Based on pre-defined rules and possibly end-user authorization, the EHR authorization server either grants the request by returning an authorization code to the app’s redirect URL, or denies the request.
 The app then exchanges the authorization code for an access token, which the app presents to the EHR’s resource server to access requested FHIR resources.
 If a refresh token is returned along with the access token, the app may use this to request a new access token, with the same scope, once the access token expires.

 Top-level steps for SMART App Launch

+The top-level steps for Smart App Launch are:

 Register App with EHR (one-time step, can be out-of-band)